lafisrap-legacy/hugo-vitality-theme/README.md

 ### The config file

 Take a look inside the [`exampleSite`](//github.com/hugo-startbootstrap-themes/hugo-vitality-theme/tree/master/exampleSite) folder of this theme.
 You'll find six config files called config-agency.toml, config-creative.toml, config-culinary.toml, config-fashion.toml, config-legal.toml, config-video.toml.
 Select one of them and copy it in the root folder of your Hugo site.
 Rename it to config.toml.
+Then test the site:

 ```
 cp themes/hugo-vitality-theme/exampleSite/config-legal.toml config.toml
-hugo
+hugo serve
 ```
+Now you can look at the site from a browser at address `http://localhost:1313`.

 Feel free to change the strings in this theme.
 You will also find some hints there where to look next.

 ### Change the hero background and text

-To change the hero eye-catcher of the site, open the file themes/hugo-vitality-theme/data/[your flavour]/hero.yaml and change image locations and texts there, and then copy your images into the static/img folder.
+To change the hero eye-catcher of the site, open the file [`themes/hugo-vitality-theme/data/[your flavour]/hero.yaml`](//github.com/hugo-startbootstrap-themes/hugo-vitality-theme/tree/master/data/agency/hero.yaml) and change image locations and texts there, and then copy your images into the static/img folder.
 That's where hugo will look for it.

 ### Select the content sections

-In the file themes/hugo-vitality-theme/layouts/index.html you find the content structure of your new website.
+In the file [`themes/hugo-vitality-theme/layouts/index.html`](//github.com/hugo-startbootstrap-themes/hugo-vitality-theme/tree/master/layouts/index.html) you find the content structure of your new website.
 It is organised in partials in the partials folder.
-For every flavour you'll find all the content sections, one line each.
-Feel free to add and remove lines there.
-The corresponding data you find in the themes/hugo-vitality-theme/data folder.
+In the index.html file you find all the content sections for every flavour, one line each.
+Feel free to change order, add and remove lines there.
+The corresponding data you find in the `themes/hugo-vitality-theme/data` folder.
 There is a .yaml file for every content section.
-If you need to change the layout, you can do it by changing the .html file in themes/hugo-vitality-theme/layouts/partials/[your flavour] folder.
+If you need to change the layout itself or add content, you can do it by changing the .html file in `themes/hugo-vitality-theme/layouts/partials/[your flavour]` folder.
 On content section is different: work.

 ### The Work section

-The work section contains an extra work_ folder in the themes/hugo-vitality-theme/data/[your flavour] folder.
-In there you find on .yaml file per product/project page.
-Just modify, add or delete files there.
+The work section contains an extra work_ folder in the `themes/hugo-vitality-theme/data/[your flavour]` folder.
+In there you find one .yaml file per product/project page.
+Just modify those files, add or delete.

 ### Icons

 All icons are part of Fontawesome's icon font.
 Look at the website of [Fontawesome](//fortawesome.github.io/Font-Awesome/icons/) for more icons.
 The icons are represented by their corresponding CSS class of Fontawesome.

-### Nearly finished

-In order to see your site in action, run Hugo's built-in local server.

-    $ hugo server

-Now enter [`localhost:1313`](http://localhost:1313/) in the address bar of your browser.

 ## Contributing